 In stanza two, the narrator draws attention to the human aspect of peacefulness.
-It’s interesting for Frost to note that the horse accompanying him on his journey isn’t able to fathom why his human has simply stopped to stare at a bunch of trees.
+It’s interesting for the speaker to note that the horse accompanying them on their journey isn’t able to fathom the speaker has simply stopped to stare at the woods.

-From “the darkest evening of the year,” it makes sense to think that the setting for this poem is the night of the winter solstice, but this can also be interpreted to refer to the more difficult times in a person’s life.
+With the phrase “the darkest evening of the year,” it is easy to assume that this poem takes place on the night of the winter solstice, but this can also be interpreted to refer to the more difficult times in a person’s life.
 “The darkest evening of the year” could be literal, or it could mean that the speaker is having a hard day.
-If so, it’s all the more reason to stop and take a breather from the stresses and difficulties demanded by life, while his horse looks on without a care in the world.
+If so, it’s all the more reason to stop and take a breather from the stresses and difficulties demanded by life, while their horse looks on without a care in the world.

 Moreover, the narrator seems to be a considerate character interpreting the horse’s thoughts.
-As per him, the horse seems to be surprised at this sudden ‘intermission’ along the woods.
-Surely, no man has business in this neck of the woods, his master is acting strangely.
+The horse seems to be surprised at this sudden ‘intermission’ along the woods.

-As the verse indicates, the poet is bypassing the forest.
-Yet the intensity of the winter cold has rendered the lake frozen.
+As the verse indicates, the intensity of the winter cold has rendered the lake frozen.
 But the stubborn narrator seems to adore the immediate present as opposed to imminent danger.
-The narrator is hinting at the immense darkness awaiting him.
+The narrator is hinting at the immense darkness awaiting them.
 In the woods, night-time can be extremely distressing for the weary traveler miles away from home.
-The poet is torn between two choices yet again, to head home or sink in the scenic view.
+The speaker is torn between two choices yet again, to head home or sink in the scenic view.

 He gives his harness bells a shake